netneurolab/suarez_neuromorphicnetworks/README.md

-# Learning function from structure in neuromorphic-networks
+# Learning function from structure in neuromorphic networks

 ## "What's in this repository?"